NiklasTrippler/LmComponents/tools/ScreenshotTool/README.md

 ## Troubleshooting

 **Error: "net::ERR_CONNECTION_REFUSED"**
-- Ensure the Notebook application is running on the specified port
+- Ensure the Storybook application is running on the specified port
-- Check that the URL matches the Notebook's running URL
+- Check that the URL matches the Storybook's running URL

 **Error: "Playwright browser not found"**
 - Run `playwright install chromium` to install the browser